JoAnnSutojo/Boadting-useReducer/README.md

-# A boat with useReducer
+# A Boat with useReducer

-I want you to create a boat interface using `useReducer`.
+A boat interface using `useReducer`, developed with React as part of class exercise.

-You don't need to make many different components.
+## Instructions
-Your reducer function should be able to do the following actions:
+Reducer function should be able to do the following actions:

 - start the boat engine
     - has 50% chance to fail